 The process of painting, the elimination and re-introductions of parts of the pattern is endlessly fascinating and satisfying.
 Painting gives me a sense of peace and excitement at the same time.
 My aim is that the joyous energy and flow-state felt when creating will be transferred to the observer.

 Tessa Maagdenberg was born in Rotterdam, the Netherlands, in 1967.
 Her youth was spent in the outskirts of Rotterdam.
-At 24 she moved to Vietnam and with her young family.
-With her 4 kids, she lived in 4 different countries in the Middle East and Asia for 17 years.
+At 24 she moved to Vietnam.
+With her 4 young kids, she lived in 4 different countries in the Middle East and Asia for 17 years.
 She always sought out local artists to work with and learn from.
 Chinese brush painting in Vietnam, Calligraphy in Japan and painting and drawing in Cyprus and Turkey.

 Back in the Netherlands she fully concentrated herself on her art, went to art school and started her studio in Scheveningen, the Netherlands in 2011.
 Nowadays she devotes her time to making art and teaching workshops.
-She is an active member of different art societies in the Netherlands.
+She is an active member of different art societies in the Netherlands and regularly exhibits her work.
+Her art has been featured in the international magazines Ever Emerging and All she makes.

-Her art is found in the homes of collectors around the world, a.o. in Belgium, the USA, Canada, the UK and the Netherlands.
+Her art is found in the homes of collectors around the world, Belgium, the USA, Canada, the UK and the Netherlands.
 Tessa has exhibited nationally and internationally.